thanhson1085/flask-celery-rabbitmq-generate-thumbnail/README.md

 ```
 sudo docker run -i -t -p 5000:5000 thanhson1085/flask-celery-rabbitmq-example
 ```
-And waiting for the output as below:
+And waiting for the output as below
 ```
 celery_task stderr | [2015-07-29 06:04:52,580: INFO/MainProcess] Connected to amqp://guest:**@127.0.0.1:5672//
 ```